RMLio/ap-data-to-dashboard/README.md

 This information is also recorded in the `_schema sheet` to facilitate the automated generation of YARRRML mappings and SPARQL queries.

-### Produce input data Using the template Excel workbook
+### Produce input data using the template Excel workbook

 To produce input data: